Prithvi100x/mood-bloom-cycle/README.md

 # Welcome to your Lovable project
-## Here is the prodject LINK To View : https://mood-bloom-cycle.lovable.app/
+## Here is the project LINK To View : https://mood-bloom-cycle.lovable.app/

 ## Project info